matrix-org/matrix-spec-proposals/proposals/2354-streaming-file-transfer.md

 ## Security considerations
 Using RTCDataChannel to transfer files could be abused to send malware without having the possibility of checking for this in between on the serverside.
-This could be mitigated similarly to how dinsinc does this, by sending the file to a virus scanning server first, but that negates (some of) the advantage of streaming filetransfers.
+This could be mitigated similarly to how DINUM does this, by sending the file to a virus scanning server first, but that negates (some of) the advantage of streaming filetransfers.